reypm/qrcodereader-app/README.md

 Steps to get a working development env:

-1. Copy the **.env.example** file and change the value of the environment variables needed
+1. Copy the **.env.example** file and change the value of the environment variables as needed

 ```bash
 $ cp .env.example .env
 ```
 2. Install required packages

 ```bash